enormandeau/mreps_workflow/README.md

 ## Contributions are welcome

-If you find a bug or improve `mreps_workflow`, please contact the author so that `mreps_workflow` can be improved.
+If you find a bug or improve `mreps_workflow`, please contact the author.